 12. Are Federally qualified health centers (FQHC) that are HFA or NFP sites able to provide these services?
-If so, is there any variance that is noteworthy?

-MDH Response: An FQHC site that runs a HFA or NFP home visiting program must enroll in ePREP under a Type 2 Organizational NPI as a HV provider type.
+MDH Response: An FQHC site that runs an HFA or NFP home visiting program must enroll in ePREP under a Type 2 Organization NPI as a HV provider type.
 Once enrolled, the site is eligible to bill for home visiting services delivered to Medicaid beneficiaries.
 From the FQHC perspective, the HV rate of \$188 will be considered a separate service in regards to the FQHC cost report.

 FQHCs who are also approved Medicaid HV providers contracted with an MCO, should bill HV codes on a stand-alone basis for payment.
 They would not be required to bill an Encounter Trigger Code for the provision of this benefit.